Worldline1/Active-Directory-Project/index.md

 ```bash
 sudo nano /etc/netplan/00-installer-config.yaml
 ```
-Now let's paste the following configuration to assign a static IP address (192.168.10.10/24) and set the default gateway and DNS:
+Now let's paste the following configuration to `00-installer-config.yaml` to assign a static IP address (192.168.10.10/24) and set the default gateway and DNS:
 ```yaml
 network:
   ethernets: